This Policy describes:

 Only when necessary, and limited to what is necessary.

-Our legitimate interests, namely the proper administration of our business, or fulfilling our legal obligations to users of this Website or in relation to enforcing or defending legal claims.
+Our legitimate interests, namely the proper administration of our business, or fulfilling our legal obligations to users of the Platform or in relation to enforcing or defending legal claims.

 Competent authorities, such as regulatory authorities, the Police and HMRC